Annibale de Gasparis: Biography

 De Gasparis was born in 1819 in Bugnara to Angelo de Gasparis and Eleonora Angelantoni originally from Tocco da Casauria.
-Son of a doctor, he studied in the seminars of Sulmona and Chieti, becoming passionate of classic novels and learning mathematics as a self-taught person.
-In 1838 he arrived in Naples to study engineering at the School of Bridges and Roads, today's Engineering faculty of Naples University, and the following year he was accepted as a student at the Astronomical Observatory of Capodimonte by the director Ernesto Capocci.
+Son of a doctor, he studied in the seminars of Sulmona and Chieti, becoming passionate about classic novels and learning mathematics as a self-taught person.
+In 1838, he arrived in Naples to study engineering at the School of Bridges and Roads, today's Engineering faculty of Naples University, and the following year he was accepted as a student at the Astronomical Observatory of Capodimonte by the director Ernesto Capocci.
 He studied mathematics and celestial mechanics and in 1845 he published his first scientific paper on the orbit of the minor planet Vesta.
 For this studies he earned, as early as 1846, the honorary degree in mathematics by the University of Naples.

 In 1848 he participated in the liberal movements, he avoided the Bourbon repression dedicating to the King Ferdinand II his first discovery: the asteroid Hygiea, made on 12 April 1849 with the equatorial telescope of Reichenbach & Utzschneider, giving it the name of Igea Borbonica.
 In 1850, Capocci was dismissed as director of the observatory due to his participation in the liberal revolts.
 De Gasparis refused to assume the position of observatory director in deference to his mentor and friend Capocci.

-In 1858 he was appointed professor of astronomy in Naples University.
+In 1858, he was appointed professor of astronomy at Naples University.

 After the death of Capocci, 6 January 1864, he was appointed as director of the Astronomical Observatory of Capodimonte in Naples.
-Due to his illness he left the observatory in 1889 going to live in a country house not far from the Observatory.
+Due to his illness, he left the observatory in 1889, going to live in a country house not far from the Observatory.

-De Gasparis married Giuseppina Russo in 1848, and they had 9 children together, 3 of which died in infancy.
+De Gasparis married Giuseppina Russo in 1848, and they had 9 children together, 3 of whom died in infancy.

 De Gasparis published more than 200 scientific papers on mathematics, celestial mechanics, astronomy and meteorology.

 He and others occasionally wrote his name as Annibal de Gasparis.

 Discoveries

-Annibale de Gasparis discovered visually the following nine asteroids.
+Annibale de Gasparis discovered the following nine asteroids visually.
 In addition, he also independently discovered 14 Irene, whose discovery was, however, credited to the English astronomer John Russell Hind.